Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Receive antibiotics through an IV line (soft tube into a vein in the arm)

 Antibiotics won’t cure whooping cough in most cases.
 But they may be prescribed to help make your child less contagious.
 In that case:

 Make sure your child takes ALL the medicine, even if he or she feels better.
 Otherwise, the infection may come back.

-Be sure your child takes the medication as directed.
+Be sure your child takes the medicine as directed.
 For example, some antibiotics should be taken with food.

 Ask your child’s healthcare provider or pharmacist what side effects the medicine may cause and what to do about them.

 Your child should stay home from school until he or she has completed at least 5 days of antibiotic treatment.
 If appropriate antibiotic treatment is not used, he or she should wait 3 weeks or 21 days after the onset of the cough.

 To help your child recover fully from whooping cough: